Lime Park (a.k.a. Lime Creek) Rock Climbing

 Older info: as of 6/20/21, after speaking with Phillip Nyland, NF Biologist, the study to date has shown no evidence of raptor nesting in the area.
 As a result, the NF anticipates no raptor nesting closures.
 If evidence of raptor nesting is found, the situation could change, but for now Lime Creek & the nearby areas are open.

 The White River National Forest proposes to establish a 5-year regulation, known as a “Special Order,” that would restrict human occupancy surrounding a peregrine falcon nest site during the nesting period in Lime Creek Canyon, Eagle County, Aspen-Sopris Ranger District, potentially from May 15 to July 31 each year based on observed nesting activity.

-It is our intent to protect the area surrounding the nest site using science-based peregrine falcon information and monitoring.
-As possible, the restriction may allow for climbing and other human presence where this does not interfere with local peregrine falcons to nest, lay eggs, and rear their young.
-As possible, the area to be restricted would immediately surrounding the nest site and adjusted in location if the birds shift their nest site during the 5-year restriction period.
-The proposed Special Order would be lifted annually on or before August 1, depending on the status of the nest and the peregrine falcons present, and the Special Order b>would remain in effect until rescinded or until August 1, 2025, whichever event occurs first.
+It is our intent to protect the area surrounding the nest site using science-based peregrine falcon information & monitoring.
+As possible, the restriction may allow for climbing & other human presence where this does not interfere with local peregrine falcons to nest, lay eggs, & rear young.
+As possible, the area to be restricted would immediately surrounding the nest site & adjusted in location if the birds shift their nest site during the 5 year restriction period.
+The proposed Special Order would be lifted annually on or before Aug.
+1, depending on the status of the nest & the peregrine falcons present, & the Special Order would remain in effect until rescinded or until 8/1/25, whichever event occurs first.